Gen Hoshino discography

 Three singles were released by Hoshino throughout 2012—"Film", "Yume no Soto e", and "Shiranai"—which charted on the Hot 100 at fifth, fourth, and third, respectively.
 They supported his third studio album Stranger (released on May 1, 2013), which had been delayed by Hoshino falling ill to a subarachnoid hemorrhage in December 2012.
 The 76th best-selling Japanese album of the year, it peaked at number two on the album charts, and was certified gold by the Recording Industry Association of Japan (RIAJ) in 2017.
 Hoshino went into a second hiatus in June 2013 after a reinspection revealed a relapse in the hemorrhage.
 The single "Why Don't You Play in Hell?"
 (2013; for the film of the same name) was released during his hiatus, and the double A-sided "Crazy Crazy" / "Sakura no Mori" (2014) marked his first release after a return to activities.
-In 2015, Hoshino received his first song certification with "Sun", the theme to the television drama series Kokoro ga Pokitto ne (2015), which attained a triple-platinum certification for digital sales, and also received two gold awards within the RIAJ's physical and streaming categories.
+In 2015, Hoshino received his first song certification with "Sun", the theme to the television drama series Kokoro ga Pokitto ne (2015), which attained a triple-platinum certification for digital sales, a platinum certification for streaming, and a gold certification for physical sales.
 It was followed by Hoshino's fourth album Yellow Dancer on December 2, 2015, which was his first number one on the Billboard Japan Hot Albums chart and also the East Asian music chart in Taiwan.
 The album received platinum and gold certifications from the RIAJ in the physical sales and download categories, respectively, and placed sixth on Billboard Japans year-end ranking for 2016.

 In 2017, Hoshino topped the year-end Hot 100 with his 2016 single "Koi", the ending theme to the popular television drama The Full-Time Wife Escapist (2016), which also stars Hoshino in a lead role.
 "Koi" spent seven consecutive weeks atop the Japan Hot 100 and 11 weeks at number one in total; one of the most successful songs on the Hot 100, it achieved number five on the March 2023 all-time chart.
 The RIAJ has certified "Koi" two-times million in digital sales and also gave it two different platinum awards for physical sales and streaming.
 Following "Koi", Hoshino achieved four consecutive number ones with "Family Song" (2017), "Doraemon" (2018), and "Idea" (2018), which were all certified platinum.
 "Idea"—a digital-exclusive—became the first song on the Japan Hot 100 to hold first place for consecutive weeks without physical sale points.
 "Koi", "Family Song", and "Idea" were featured on Hoshino's fifth studio album, Pop Virus, on December 19, 2018.
 With four weeks atop the Japan Hot Albums chart, it was certified double-platinum and placed second on the 2019 year-end chart.
 Oricon ranks it as Hoshino's best-selling album.